cwsmith/ATPESC2018HandsOnLessons/_lessons/pumi_evening_handson/lesson.md

 This problem solves a linear elasticity model on a cantilever beam.
 Specifically, we approximate the weak form of

-$$-\div(\sigma(u))=0$$
+$$-div(\sigma(u))=0$$

 where

-$$\sigma(u)=\lambda*\div(u)*I+\mu*(\nabla*u+u*\nabla)$$
+$$\sigma(u)=\lambda*div(u)*I+\mu*(\nabla*u+u*\nabla)$$

-is the stress tensor corresponding to displacement field $u$, and $$\lambda = 1$$ and $$\mu = 1$$ are the material Lame constants.
+is the stress tensor corresponding to displacement field $$u$$, and $$\lambda=1$$ and $$\mu=1$$ are the material Lame constants.

+[Figure 5](#probdef) depicts the applied boundary conditions; a fixed displacement
-The boundary conditions are u = 0 on the left end of the model and a pull force f = 1.0 e-2 on the right end.
+$$u=0$$ on the max Y face and pull force $$f=1.0e-2$$ on the min Z face.
-The model ID of these boundary faces are provided as the input and by means of reverse classification the mesh faces classified on these model faces are detected and the BCs are applied.
-We want to perform a mesh adaptation on this example.
-We first solve on the initial mesh, then perform a mesh adaptation and then solves again on the new mesh.
-After solving the problem on the initial mesh, a Superconvergent Patch Recovery (SPR) error estimation is performed to get the size field based on which the adaptation is done.
-SPR basically computes a reference solution on the patch of elements based on the gradients of the solution fields at the element Gauss points and then compare the FE solution with it to measure the error at each element.
-This error is then scaled by a factor (adapt- ratio) which says what percentage of the error is acceptable and then a size field is generated.
-MeshAdapt takes this size field and generate a new mesh that respects this field.
+The specification of these boundary conditions using geometric model entity ids is described in the [Problem Definition](#probdef) section.

+To control the error without a-priori knowledge of solution we will run this example using mesh adaptation.
+The adaptive cycle:
+- solves the problem on an initial uniform coarse mesh,
+- estimates the discretization error,
+- defines an isotropic size field from the error estimate,
+- adapts the mesh using the size field, and
+- solves the problem on the adapted mesh.

+Multiple methods are available for error estimation (see the [Further Reading](#refs) section) and the subsequent size field computation.
+In this example a patch recovery approach is used.

-With the geometry in hand, we expect that the upper portion of the ring experiences higher stresses as the model is not symmetric and the lower part is much stiffer.
+Given the structure of the geometric model and the specified boundary conditions, we expect that the upper portion (positive Z) of the main hub experiences higher stresses as the the lower part is much stiffer.
 Given this intuition we would expect higher error there and therefore a finer mesh is expected as the result of the meshAdapt.

-This can be seen comparing the initial mesh and the final mesh which is the outcome of the meshAdapt.
+Run the adaptive simulation:

 ```
 cd ~/mfem-pumi-lesson/analysis
-mpirun -np 4 .
-/pumi_upright_ex2p -p upright_defeatured_geomsim.smd -bf upright.def -m 5k1g_p4_parmetis/
-mpirun -np 4 ./pumi_upright_ex2p -p upright_defeatured_geomsim.smd -bf upright.def -m 5k1g_p4_rcb/
-mpirun -np 4 ./pumi_upright_ex2p -p upright_defeatured_geomsim.smd -bf upright.def -m 5k1g_p4_rib/
+mpirun -np 2 pumi_upright_ex2p -p upright_defeatured_geomsim.smd -bf upright.def -m 2p5k1g/
 ```

 [<img src="figs/uprightMesh/initial.png" width="400">](figs/uprightMesh/initial.png)
 [<img src="figs/uprightMesh/final.png" width="400">](figs/uprightMesh/final.png)